What is the STDEVA Function?

 The STDEVA function uses the following arguments:

-- Number1 (required argument) – It is the first number argument that corresponds to a sample of a population.
+- Number1 (required argument) – This is the first number argument that corresponds to a sample of a population.

-- Number2 (optional argument) – It is a number argument that corresponds to a sample of a population.
+- Number2 (optional argument) – This is a number argument that corresponds to a sample of a population.

 - The given arguments must provide at least two numeric values to the function.